-- The restoration of the Mitchell Grass grassland will considerably increase the extent and quality of feeding habitat for this species, - Implementation of a strategic grazing regime will substantially improve the current grassland and maintain the restored Mitchell Grass grassland, and - The default estimate for supplementary planting in the TSPD is only for planting of trees or shrubs and does not include the restoration of groundcover.
+- The restoration of the Mitchell Grass grassland which will considerably increase extent and quality of feeding habitat for this species. - Implementation of a strategic grazing regime that will substantially improve the current grassland and maintain the restored Mitchell Grass grassland, - Thinning stems to benchmark density will enable the Mitchell Grass grassland to be restored, and - The default estimate for supplementary planting in the TSPD is only for planting of trees or shrubs and does not include the restoration of groundcover.